rapid7/insightconnect-workflows/workflows/Unshorten_URL_with_Slack/help.md

 ## Setup

+Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
+Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

 Once the workflow has been imported, edit the workflow and setup or select your Slack connection in the _Unshorten URL Slack Trigger_ step.

 To run the workflow, @ your Slackbot in the channel along with the command "!unshorten <URL>".
 The workflow will post a response in a thread.